enkidevs/curriculum/web/styling/typography/using-the-font-variant-property-to-transform-text-to-small-caps.md

 }
 ```

-For example, if the property is applied on the following html code:
+For example, if the property is applied on the following HTML code:

 ```html
 <p class="smallcaps"> Hello World </p>